Sunday, October 27, 2024

-p.
-96 "[I]t is always a dangerous game to give an allegorical interpreyation to something that is not intended as an allegory."
-Indeed, I will add that the attitude I saw in churches as a college student in the 1970s tended to suggest that sex was bad, invented by Hugh Hefner and that one should feel guilty for sexual thoughts.
-This has done a disservice to dating and married Christians.
-The church pendulum seems to vibrate back an dforth between fear of the power of sex and attempts to push it aside.
+The attitude I saw in churches as a college student in the 1970s tended to suggest that sex was bad, invented by Hugh Hefner and that one should feel guilty for sexual thoughts.
+This has done a disservice both to dating and married Christians.
+The church pendulum seems to vibrate back and forth between fear of the power of sex and attempts to push it aside.
+Davidson would agree (p.
+99):

-Unlike the attitude of the ANE, the emphasis in this book is not on sex and fertility, on the importance of the couple (possibly in an arranged marriage) producing children, but is on intimacy (including private sexual intimacy.)
+Unlike the attitude of the ancient Near East (ANE), the emphasis in this book is not on sex and fertility, on the importance of the couple (possibly in an arranged marriage) producing children, but is on intimacy (including private sexual intimacy.)
 The poem promotes the friendship and mutual worship of the couple, as they make vows to each other.
 Their bonding is not arranged by parents (as was customary in the ANE) but is indeed true romantic (and ultimately erotic) love.
+This break from the ANE culture is really quite remarkable.

 Throughout the book there is play between an outer (literal) world of nature and an inner, metaphorical world, where the the body is described in nature images.
 The most explicit example occurs in Songs of Songs 7:7-9, where the man tells his lover,